 I hadn’t heard much about Quadra Island – we were basically just going because we found a volunteering opportunity there through Help X. But I am so glad that we did visit, because Quadra Island is incredible, and it is pretty well under the radar for tourism.

 I know the term ‘hidden gem’ is overused, but it really does describe Quadra so well.

 We took the short Quadra Island ferry ride from Campbell River to Quadra Island where our host, Linda, was waiting for us.
 The Quadra ferry comes into the community of Quathiaski Cove, one of the three main centres on the island, along with Heriot Bay and Cape Mudge.

 We stopped to look around the small shopping centre in Q Cove while Linda ran some errands.
-There was a fantastic book shop specialising in British Columbia coastal books that I somehow managed to not buy, it always helps when you don’t actually have any money.
+There was a fantastic book shop specializing in British Columbia coastal books that I somehow managed to not buy, it always helps when you don’t actually have any money.

 Our Quadra Island Accommodation

 After leaving the shops in Q Cove we headed over to the other side of the island to Heriot Bay where Linda’s guesthouse is located.
-It is right on the water and offers a range of different accommodation choices including a float home (not in the water), a cottage, boathouse cabin, dorm rooms, apartments and a main house with B&B rooms.
+It is right on the water and offers a range of different accommodation choices including a float home (not in the water), a cottage, boathouse cabin, dorm rooms, apartments and the main house with B&B rooms.

-Linda has made it so cosy and I love that there are different types of accommodation at different prices.
+Linda has made it so cozy and I love that there are different types of accommodation at different prices.
 It is exactly the sort of place I would love to own myself one day.